lipme/vue-svg-msa/README.md

 Only the 'seq' and 'id' attributes are mandatory.
 If the 'titleColor' attribute is defined, the name of the sequence is written in this color.
 The 'color' attribute is the nucleotide background color only applied when the 'coloring' attribute of svg-msa is equal to 'seqcolor'.
 The sequences for which the attribute **isConsensus** is true are displayed in bold.
 The name of the sequences for which the attribute **isNode** is true can be clicked, and an event named 'select-node' emits the id of the sequence.

+**type** is the composition of the sequences: 'nt' for nucleotides (value by default) or 'aa' for amino acids.

 **start** and **end** are respectively the start and end positions (1-based) of the sequence regions to be displayed.